 I’ve been a fan of “The Sound of Music” (SOM) movie for pretty much my whole life.
 My first attempt at improvised harmony was to “Edelweiss” when I was 10 (my dad was SO PROUD!), and I have memories of singing “I Am 16 Going on 17” when I was, like, 3 or 4, and thinking someone that age was SOOOO OLD!☺ Visiting Salzburg, Austria, and the locations where they filmed parts of the movie, has been a bucket list item of mine for YEARS.
 So when Joe suggested in mid-late 2015 that we go there in mid-late 2016 as part of my “‘Ending with a zero’ birthday year,” I jumped at the chance.

-In researching where to go and what to see, my first place for research was not a what or Continue reading “Visiting The Spots in Salzburg, Austria Where They Filmed “The Sound of Music” (Without a Tour!)”
+In researching where to go and what to see, my first place for research was not a what or Continue reading “Visiting The Places in Salzburg, Austria Where They Filmed “The Sound of Music” (Without a Tour!)”